 AI Stamp Recognition in Logistics

-The processing of scanned and digital documents is one of the key areas to apply AI image recognition.
+The processing of scanned and digital documents is one of the key areas to apply AI-based image recognition.
 Stamp recognition can help verify the origin and check the document authenticity.
 The main obstacle here is the quality of input data.
 A document can be crumpled, contain signatures or other marks atop of a stamp.
 In this case, the input image will be degraded.

 For document processing tasks, image recognition needs to be combined with object detection.
 The model detects the position of a stamp and then categorizes the image.
 And the training process requires fairly large datasets labeled accurately.
 Stamp recognition is usually based on shape and color as these parameters are often critical to differentiate between a real and fake stamp.